(This post may contain affiliate links. For more info, please read my disclosure at the bottom of this page).

 You can’t teach an old dog new tricks… or can you?

-Though I worked to decrease our family’s food spending in earnest for eight years, I never managed to do better than decrease what we spent by $100 per month.
+Though I worked to decrease our family’s food spending in earnest for eight years, I never managed to do better than decrease what we spent by $100 per month (until this year).
 Same went for dining out, gasoline, and clothing expenses.
 We weren’t making much headway in saving on our everyday expenses.
 Something had to give.

 Turns out, something had given.
 When I analyzed at our overall spending from year to year, I realized that we were saving more and spending less overall.
 And those small spending gains in all categories were adding up, even when it didn’t feel like it .
 The statistics told the very inspiring truth that year-to-year, we were becoming more efficient savers.
 I’ve thought about what it is that we did exactly, even when I failed so abysmally to save in some areas.
 Here’s what worked for a bad saver: